Field Trips at Camp Tonkawa Outdoor Learning Center

 Reptile - Turtles

 You choose which Habitat you'd like to learn about.
-Example: Pond Study, Tundra, Prairies, Mountains etc. Then the Nature Awareness Day has teachings, games, activities, crafts to learn and experience it.
+Example: Pond Study, Tundra, Prairies, Mountains, Caves to name a few, and then like our Nature Awareness Day Camps, we teach about one of these Habitats using journaling, games, activities, crafts to learn and experience it.

 Arbor Day Activities

 Welcome to our woods.
 Thanksgiving to the TREES!
 Activities and studies include:

 Songs and Story Time: Great Books about Trees and Nature

 HUG A TREE - wilderness survival technique

 How old is that tree?
 How tall is that tree?

 How, where, when to plant a tree.
 Students get to participate in tree planting.